-- The basic amount (as discussed above); or - 90% of actual taxable income for the year.
+- The basic amount (as discussed above); or - 90% of actual taxable income (including taxable capital gains) for the year.

-Taxable income of more than R 1 million: The estimated taxable income must be equal to at least 80% of actual taxable income for the year.
+Taxable income of more than R 1 million: The estimated taxable income must be equal to at least 80% of actual taxable income (including taxable capital gains) for the year.